Mantras · Chanting & Japa

 Japa Tips & Sacred Etiquette

-Use a clean, quiet space; face east or north if possible.
+Use a clean, quiet space; face east or north if possible for optimal energy alignment.

-Cover the mala with a cloth or keep it in a bead bag.
+Cover the mala with a cloth or keep it in a bead bag to maintain its vibrational purity.

-Do not cross the meru (guru bead); turn mala around.
+Do not cross the meru (guru bead); turn the mala around when you reach it.

-You can combine japa with pranayama (breath control).
+You can combine japa with pranayama (breath control) for deeper meditation.

-Conclude with a moment of silence and gratitude.
+Conclude each session with a moment of silence and gratitude — let the vibrations settle.

 "Mantra is the sound-body of the divine." – Traditional wisdom